softworkz/embyuserwiki/Library-Setup.md

 ![](images/server/librarysetup1.png)

-Clicking the "Add Media Folder" button will open a dialog to add a media folder.
+Clicking the "Add Media Folder" button will open a dialog to add a media folder, where you choose the content type and enter a name.

 Choosing the right content type is important.
 See the above guide on media preparation for best practices for Movie, TV and Music sections.

 ![](images/server/librarysetup2.png)